 The drawback of such a guarantee for fixed immediate annuities is that it won't bring big bucks.
 Fixed immediate annuity payments typically trail the returns that investors would see on equity and bond portfolios during a bull market.

-As with other major purchases, investors considering immediate annuities should do their research and shop around because insurance companies may offer different features in exchange for the same lump sum payment.
+Investors considering immediate annuities should do their research and shop around because insurance companies may offer different features in exchange for the same lump sum payment.

-And with all annuities, investors should remember that the annuity is only guaranteed so long as the insurance company issuing it remains in business, so you’ll want to be sure you are comfortable with the issuer, not just the product itself.
+And with all annuities, investors should remember that the annuity is only guaranteed as long as the insurance company issuing it remains in business, so you’ll want to be sure you are comfortable with the issuer, not just the product itself.